 Monosulfidic materials are considered the main cause of deoxygenation risk in acid sulfate soils.
-Monosulfidic black ooze was not identified in the wetland during the Phase 1 survey (Grealish et al. 2011).
-The water soluble sulfate concentrations were, however, high and above the trigger value for monosulfidic black ooze formation (MDBA 2010).
-One surface sample (TBD 4.1) with a water soluble sulfate concentration of 207 mg kg-1 was selected for monosulfide formation potential.
+Monosulfidic black ooze was observed in the wetland during the earlier field surveys but not sampled (Fitzpatrick et al. 2010).
+In addition, the water soluble sulfate concentrations in the sample were high and above the trigger value for monosulfidic black ooze formation (MDBA 2010).